sunvox-by-example/Way-of-SunVox/I--Tutorial/1--Introduction/a--What-is-SunVox/README.md

 * People who own no plugins
 * People who have been producing music long enough to where they only use about half the plugins they own cause they lost their authorizations for the others
 * People who have used most or all of the major DAWs over the years and reckon that, despite their differences, they're all about the same
-* People who would rather go to the dentist than NAMM
 * People who appreciate the place where limits and freedom overlap
 * People who appreciate subversive underground under-the-radar but in many ways superior technology
 * People who appreciate the advantages of a self-contained music making environment